merialdo/research.lpbias/README.md

 # research.lpbias

-We study the effect of bias in Link Prediction (LP) models on Knowledge Graphs (KGs).
+This repository contains the code, datasets, results, and in general digital resources used in our paper "_Knowledge Graph Embeddings or Bias Graph Embeddings?
+A Study of Bias in Link Prediction Models_", in which we study the effect of bias in Link Prediction (LP) models on Knowledge Graphs (KGs).

 We define three main types of bias in the Link Prediction context:

 - **Type 1 Bias**: A tail prediction <*h*, *r*, *t*> is prone to Type 1 Bias if the training facts mentioning *r* tend to always feature *t* as tail.